Highlights of Surrogacy Laws in India

 - The couples should not abandon the child, born out of surrogacy procedure under any condition.

-- An insurance coverage of reasonable and adequate amount shall be ensured in favor of the surrogate mother.
+- Insurance coverage of reasonable and adequate amount shall be ensured in favor of the surrogate mother.

-- The National Surrogacy board and State Surrogacy board shall be the policy making bodies and Appropriate Authority will be the implementation body for the Act.
-The total number of the members of State Surrogacy board wil be 24.
+- The National Surrogacy Board and State Surrogacy board shall be the policy-making bodies and Appropriate Authority will be the implementation body for the Act.
+The total number of the members of State Surrogacy board will be 24.

 - The Appropriate Authority shall comprise of an officer of or above the rank of the Joint Director of Health and Family Welfare Department, as Chairperson and an eminent woman representing women’s organization an officer of Law Department of State or the Union Territory concerned not below the rank of a Deputy Secretary, and an eminent registered medical practitioner, as members.